GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/foreach-child-variable/index.md

 ![](foreverchildevents.png)

-- The game preview will show the correct values
+- The game preview will now show the correct values.

 ![](foreverchildouput.png)